HeidiTran/Cheatsheets/Data_Science/DataMining.md

 Estimators must have the 2 functions
 - `fit()`: This function performs the training of the algo - setting the values of internal parameters. `fit()` takes 2 inputs, the training sample dataset and the corresponding classes for those samples.
 - `predict()`: Give the class of the testing samples when we provide only the input.

+### Cross-fold validation
+Problem: What if our models perform poor/well due to an unlucky/lucky split of the data
+> Def: A framework to address the problem of choosing a single testing set.
+This is a standard *best-practice* in data mining.

+The process works by doing many experiments with different training and testing splits, but using each sample in a testing set only once (to reduce the likelihood of choosing lucky testing sets).
+- Step 1: Split the entire dataset into several sections called folds
+- Step 2: For each fold
+  - Set the fold aside as the current testing set
+  - Train the algo on the remaining folds
+  - Evaluate on the current testing set
+- Step 3: Report on all the evaluation scores, including the average score

+It's natural for variation in results when performing data mining due to variation in how the folds are created and randomness inherent in some classification algos.

+It's a good idea to rerun experiments multiple times to get a sense of the average result and the spread of the results (the mean and stadard deviation) across all experiments.

+### Pipeline
+> Def: Pipelines store the steps in your data mining workflow.
+They can take your raw data in, perform all the necessary transformations, and then create a prediction.